minch/buoy_data/README.markdown

 - instantiate a buoy_data object that will represent the target buoy
 - call its :get method
-- reference the given fields via convenient dot notation
+- reference the given fields - for the latest reading - via convenient dot notation

 <pre>
 require 'rubygems'
 require 'buoy_data'
 noaa_buoy = BuoyData::NoaaBuoy.new(41012) # St Augustine, FL
-noaa_buoy.get
-noaa_buoy.WVHT
+noaa_buoy.get # get and parse the latest reading for the station noaa_buoy.WVHT
  => "1.4"
 noaa_buoy.APD